A look at drug use by our ancestors

 The Vikings – Mushrooms

-The first official record of the vikings eating mushrooms comes from an English priest called Odmann, who in 1784 wrote about how the vikings would eat magic mushrooms before battle, but prior to this they aren’t mentioned anywhere else, and this is several hundred years after the viking age had ended.
-The use of mushrooms amongst vikings seems to be something passed down by word of mouth and commonly occurring stories like the berzerker rage that they would go into when fighting, were all the warriors show the same behaviors and symptoms.
+The first official record of the Vikings eating mushrooms comes from an English priest called Odmann, who in 1784 wrote about how the Vikings would eat magic mushrooms before battle, but prior to this they aren’t mentioned anywhere else, and this is several hundred years after the Viking age had ended.
+The use of mushrooms amongst Vikings seems to be something passed down by word of mouth and commonly occurring stories like the berzerker rage that they would go into when fighting, where all the warriors show the same behaviors and symptoms.
 The mushroom itself was most likely Amanita Muscaria, also known as fly agaric, which is poisonous in large quantities but can cause hallucinations in smaller amounts.
-The mushroom we know today as magic mushrooms was only native to the Netherlands at the time, which would leave the vast majority of vikings having to use other types.
+The mushroom we know today as magic mushrooms was only native to the Netherlands at the time, which would leave the vast majority of Vikings having to use other types.

 (Fly Agaric (Amanita Muscaria) is very common throughout Europe and the most likely choice for the vikings)